Telefonica/opengateway-developers-website/catalog/simswap/samplecode_simswap.md

 ---
-title: Sample code
+title: Sample code for SIM Swap
 excerpt: The following samples show how to use the [Open Gateway SIM Swap API](https://opengateway.telefonica.com/en/apis/sim-swap), for fraud prevention purposes, in order to check if a given mobile line, identified by its phone number, has gotten a SIM card swap lately.
 category: 66aa4f941e51e7000fa353ce
 ---

-The following code shows, for didactic purposes, a hypothetical SDK, in several programming languages, from a generic Open Gateway's channel partner, also known as aggregator.
+The following code shows, for didactic purposes, a hypothetical or sample SDK, in several programming languages, from a generic Open Gateway's channel partner, also known as aggregator.
 The final implementation will depend on the channel partner's development tools offering.
 Note that channel partners' Open Gateway SDKs are just code modules wrapping authentication and API calls providing an interface in your app's programming for convenience.

 Sample code on how to consume the API without an SDK, directly with HTTP requests, is also provided, and it is common and valid no matter what your partner is, thanks to the CAMARA standardization.
 If you do not use an SDK you need to code the HTTP calls and additional stuff like encoding your credentials, calling authorization endpoints, handling tokens, etc. You can check our sample [Postman collection](https://bxbucket.blob.core.windows.net/bxbucket/opengateway-web/uploads/OpenGateway.postman_collection.json) as a reference.